Former Medway mayor backs controversial airport plan

 Until now there has been almost universal political condemnation for the airport.

-The proposed airport, which could handle 150 million passengers a year, was outlined by architect Lord Foster earlier in November.'Lost out'
+The proposed airport, which could handle 150 million passengers a year, was outlined by architect Lord Foster earlier in November.

 Mr Liyanage said: "We lost out when they started the channel tunnel rail link.
 We were going to have a station in Medway and because of all the protests it went to Swanscombe and Ebbsfleet.